 Kemendok Nature Reserve

 Kemendok Nature Reserve was created in March 1988.
 It covers an area of 1043ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Kemendok Nature Reserve is the only riverbank (riparian) nature reserve managed by the NPWS on the Murray River.
 The banks, levees, billabongs and flood plains of the Murray River support river red gum forests, black box woodlands, old man salt bush shrublands, canegrass, lignum swamps, and river cooba thickets.